swentel/indieweb/README.md

 - you want to allow IndieWeb readers (Monocle, Together, Indigenous) to subscribe to your content.
 These are alternate types which can either link to a page with microformat entries.
 It's advised to have an h-card on that page too as some parsers don't go to the homepage to fetch that content.
+- you use Bridgy fed to expose your site onto the fediverse!
+See Fediverse section for more information.

 Because content can be nodes, comments, etc. it isn't possible to use views.
 However, this module allows you to create a multiple feeds which aggregates all these content in a page and/or feed.
 The feeds are controlled by the